 Myth 1: If you’re stranded without water in winter, you should eat snow.

-Sure, snow is an excellent source of water (and it’s fun to catch on your tongue), but eating it the wrong way in an emergency situation can actually be life-threatening.
+Sure, snow is a great source of water and it’s pretty cool to catch on your tongue.
+However, consuming snow in the wrong way during an emergency situation can actually be very dangerous for your life.

-Eating snow lowers your body temperature (since your body must expend heat energy to melt snow into liquid water after you ingest it).
-This means it can hasten the onset of hypothermia—a drop in body temperature below 95 degrees.
-To avoid this danger, melt fresh snow over a fire, a candle flame, or in sunlight first, then drink up.
-(And yes, the same goes for eating icicles.)
+Eating snow can cause your body temperature to drop as your body needs to expend heat energy to melt the snow into liquid water once you consume it.
+This can lead to hypothermia, where the body temperature falls below 95 degrees.
+To avoid this risk, it is important to melt fresh snow over a fire, a candle flame, or in sunlight before drinking it.
+(And yes, the same precaution applies to eating icicles.)

 Myth 2: A coffee or hot toddy is the best winter warm-up drink

 Hot beverages like hot coffee, mulled wine, and hot buttered rum are the perfect remedies for winter’s chill.
 However, it’s important to be mindful of the potential effects they can have on our bodies.
 Caffeine and alcohol, found in these drinks, can actually cause more frequent urination, resulting in the loss of fluids from our bodies.
 This can increase the risk of dehydration, especially when combined with the dry, moisture-zapping cold air outside.
 So, before you venture into the wintry outdoors after enjoying a hot toddy, remember to hydrate yourself with a refreshing glass of water.

 Here’s one you can believe: Cold weather makes us crave carbs